 Before you dive into the somewhat complicated world of wedding invitations and enclosures, you’ll need to send out your save the date cards.
 What’s their purpose?
-They let your guests know that your wedding will be happening in the next few months, giving them ample time to prepare.
+They let your wedding guests know that your celebration will be happening in the next few months, giving them ample time to prepare.
 If you have some Q’s that need A’s regarding them, read on.

 Here’s everything you need to know about save the date cards.

-Are save the date cards mandatory?
+Are save the dates necessary?

 Nope!
 If you’d rather skip sending them out, that’s your prerogative.
 Using your wedding website, sending out an email or letting your guests know via phone is fine, save the date cards just add a touch of formality to the process.
 Alternatively, some couples choose to make a save the date video.

-When should I send out save the dates?
+How far in advance do I send out save the dates?

 Send ‘em out ASAP.
 Really, the earlier the better when it comes to save the date cards.
 This will give your guests plenty of notice, so they can figure out when to book off work and reorganize their schedule for that date.
 Typically couples send them out anywhere from 6 months to a year in advance of the wedding.